Hibernate Dialect Considerations

 LIKE Escape Character

-clause, you can specify an escape character by adding ESCAPE x
+When using a LIKE expression in a WHERE clause, you can specify an escape character by adding ESCAPE x.

-This allows you to match strings containing any of the wildcard characters expected by LIKE
+This allows you to match strings containing any of the wildcard characters expected by LIKE.

 For example, an underscore normally matches any single character.